-Calculating Disability Insurance Benefit Payment Amounts
+Calculating Benefit Payment Amounts

 The daily benefit amount is calculated by dividing your weekly benefit amount by seven.
-The maximum benefit amount is calculated by multiplying your weekly benefit amount by 52 or adding the total wages subject to SDI tax paid in your base period, whichever is less.
+The maximum benefit amount is calculated by multiplying your weekly benefit amount by 52 or adding the total wages subject to State Disability Insurance (SDI) tax paid in your base period, whichever is less.

-Weekly Benefit Amount (WBA)
+Weekly Benefit Amount

-1. Confirm your claim start date.
+1. Confirm your claim start date

 You may not change the beginning date of your claim or adjust a base period after establishing a valid claim.
 If you have any questions about your claim start date, please contact DI at 1-800-480-3287 before filing your claim.

-2. Find your base period.
+2. Find your base period

 Your benefit amount is based on the quarter with the highest wages earned within the base period.
 The following explains how to find your base period.

 - January, February, or March, the base period is the 12 months ending last September 30.
-(Example: A claim beginning February 14, 2017, uses a base period of October 1, 2015, through September 30, 2016.)
+(Example: A claim beginning February 14, 2020, uses a base period of October 1, 2018, through September 30, 2019.)

 - April, May, or June, the base period is the 12 months ending last December 31.
-(Example: A claim beginning June 20, 2017, uses a base period of January 1, 2016, through December 31, 2016.)
+(Example: A claim beginning June 20, 2020, uses a base period of January 1, 2019, through December 31, 2019.)

 - July, August, or September, the base period is the 12 months ending last March 31.
-(Example: A claim beginning September 27, 2017, uses a base period of April 1, 2016, through March 31, 2017.)
+(Example: A claim beginning September 27, 2020, uses a base period of April 1, 2019, through March 31, 2020.)

 - October, November, or December, the base period is the 12 months ending last June 30.
-(Example: A claim beginning November 2, 2017, uses a base period of July 1, 2016, through June 30, 2017.)
+(Example: A claim beginning November 2, 2020, uses a base period of July 1, 2019, through June 30, 2020.)

-3. Estimate your weekly benefit amount.
+3. Estimate your WBA

-The weekly benefit amount is determined by using the quarter in which an individual was paid the highest wages in your base period.
+The WBA is determined by using the quarter in which you were paid the highest wages in your base period.
 Refer to Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefit Amounts in Dollar Increments (DE 2589) (PDF) for further information.

-What Affects Your Payments
+What Affects Your Payments?

 Under certain circumstances, you may not be eligible for a period of your DI claim or you may be entitled only to partial benefits.
 All income types must be reported to the EDD even though they may not always affect your benefits.
 The EDD will determine if benefits must be reduced.

 If you have exhausted your available SDI benefits but your disability is continuing, you may want to consider applying for disability benefits through Social Security.